skzumana/demo/README.md

 # demo
-this is my first repository
+this is my first repository.
+name:zumana
+DOB:2/08/2005